 How is it performed?

-Upon awakening, the patient will have a central venous catheter necessary for the administration of intravenous therapy and for hydration by IV.
+Upon awakening, the patient will have a central venous catheter needed for the administration of intravenous therapy and hydration by drip.
 A bladder catheter, which will be removed as soon as possible, and, if necessary, one or more abdominal drains will be placed in the operating room.
-For a few days, the patient will remain connected to a heart monitor, which will assist medical and nursing staff in monitoring vital parameters.
-The patient will begin to move and feed himself as soon as possible, always according to the instructions of doctors and nurses.
-Advice at discharge should indicate monitoring of specific blood tests and urine culture (once a week for two weeks then once every 15 days for 1 month then once a month every month).
-After discharge, the patient will have outpatient follow-up visits to the transplant clinic.
-The frequency of visits is established according to clinical progress and the onset of any complications.
-The visits tend to be carried out in relation to the frequency of blood tests and therefore 2 times a week within the first 15 days after discharge, once a week in the following month and finally monthly.
+For a few days it will remain connected to a cardiac monitor, which will help medical and nursing staff in monitoring vital parameters.
+The patient will begin mobilization and feeding as soon as possible, however, always according to the instructions of doctors and nurses.
+Discharge counseling should indicate monitoring of specific blood counts and urine culture (1 time a week for two weeks then 1 time every 15 days for 1 month then 1 time a month every month).
+After discharge, the patient performs outpatient follow-up visits at the transplant clinic.
+The frequency of visits is determined according to clinical progress and the occurrence of any complications.
+Visits tend to be made in relation to the frequency of blood counts and therefore 2 times a week within the first 15 days after discharge, once a week in the following month, and finally monthly.

 The most common late complications are related to rejection and increased risk of infection.
 Suspicion of rejection is raised, as in the case of pancreatitis, when there is an increase in plasma amylase and lipase, or hyperglycemia.